AymenAbb/picoCTF-writeup/README.md

 Unzip the file and search through all text files for a flag.
 I did this by going to Windows Explorer and typing in the search bar "Content: picoCTF"

 picoCTF{gr3p_15_m4g1c_ef8790dc}

+## CanYouSee:
+Put the image through an image analysis tool like Aperi Solve, and you'll get a AttributionURL, which looks very similar to a Base64 message.
+Unencrypting that gives the flag.

+picoCTF{ME74D47A_HIDD3N_d8c381fd}